choeffer/360pibot/docs/examples.rst

 ========

 In this section some code examples are listed.
-The intention of this code examples is providing a guideline and a style guide how things should be programmed.
+The intention of this code examples is providing a guideline and a style guide how things should be done in general, and not how each class is working in detail.
+This is described in section :ref:`360pibot_API` .

 .. note::